yaacov/argparse-sh/README.md

 #### Setting Script Description with `set_description`

-The `set_description` function sets a description for your script, which appears at the top of the automatically generated help message.
+The optional `set_description` function sets a description for your script, which appears at the top of the automatically generated help message.
 Usage is straightforward:

 ```bash
 set_description "Your script description here"
 ```

+When not set, the help text will show without a description text.

 #### Parsing Arguments with `parse_args`